ujjwal3067/mapreduce_C/details.md

 "The `Reduce()` function, also written by the user, accepts an intermediate key K and a set of values for that key.
 It merges together these values to form a possibly smaller set of values; typically just zero or one output value is produced per `Reduce()` invocation.
-The intermediate values are supplied to the user's reduce function via an iterator."
+The intermediate  are supplied to the user's reduce function via an iterator."

 A classic example, written here in pseudocode, shows how to count the number